google/copybara/README.md

 	  * `bazel build //java/com/google/copybara:copybara_deploy.jar` to create a executable uberjar.
   * Tests: `bazel test //...` if you want to ensure you are not using a broken version.

+### System packages

+These packages can be installed using the appropriate package manager for your system.

+#### Arch Linux

+  * [`aur/copybara-git`][install/archlinux/aur-git]

+[install/archlinux/aur-git]: https://aur.archlinux.org/packages/copybara-git "Copybara on the AUR"

 ### Using Intellij with Bazel plugin

 If you use Intellij and the Bazel plugin, use this project configuration: